Opinion | In Year Two, Biden needs to be The Boss

 Biden can and should give the nation more of what we saw this week, holding more formal news conferences and also dropping by the White House briefing room to make announcements and take questions.
 The news cycle is his to command whenever he wants, and doing so is part of his job.

 As for legislation, Biden can split his Build Back Better package into smaller, focused bills, as he suggested Wednesday.
 He can dare Republicans to vote against lowering the price of insulin, or making child care and elder care more accessible, or guaranteeing universal pre-kindergarten.
-And on voting rights, Biden may be able to pick off enough Senate Republicans to fix the Electoral Count Act — and perhaps even to pass a version of the John R. Lewis Voting Rights Advancement Act.
+And on voting rights, Biden might be able to pick off enough Senate Republicans to fix the Electoral Count Act — and perhaps even to pass a version of the John R. Lewis Voting Rights Advancement Act.

 Progressive Democrats, who thus far have been supremely patient and pragmatic, would once again be asked to swallow hard and accept what they see as relative crumbs.
 Moderates, meanwhile, will be increasingly anxious about the coming midterm elections.

-As he holds his party together, Biden should stop going to the Capitol to meet with legislators and instead have them go to him, at the White House.
+As he holds his party together, Biden should stop going to the Capitol to meet with legislators and instead have them go to him at the White House.
 He needs to keep reminding them — and maybe himself — that he’s not their colleague anymore.
 In Year Two, he needs to be The Boss.